-This article was originally published in our 2021 "Women in the Law" Business Edition.
+This article was originally published in our 2021 "Women in the Law" Business Edition on June 7, 2021.

 The first job Karen Evans ever had was at risk.
 She was a 15-year-old junior counselor for 10-year-old girls at a YMCA summer camp in her hometown of Wilmington, North Carolina.
 Counselors who did well the first session could then work through the season.
 “I knew I couldn’t tell my mother and grandmother that I had lost my job,” she recalls.
 “I and my co–junior counselor were not guilty of telling those young girls the stories that frightened them so much they ran screaming into the night.”